 - AimBetter Monitor Dashboard raised an alert that the customer’s CPU was undergoing rapid stress and had passed all threshold alert levels with a few minutes.

-- With use of the Operational metrics analyzer, the starting point of the events that triggered the CPU stress was identified, allowing immediate investigation of events from that time.
+- With the use of the Operational metrics analyzer, the starting point of the events that triggered the CPU stress was identified, allowing immediate investigation of events from that time.

 - Moving over to Query display, since the point when the problem first manifested is now known, the specific query was identified and could be immediately examined and analyzed.

 - QAnalyzer showed a large number of instances of the same query running simultaneously.
-(We could conclude that this was probably the result of resumption of activity, immediately following conclusion of a pause in work for the national Holocaust Remembrance Day, a few minutes before.)
+(We could conclude that this was probably the result of the resumption of activity, immediately following the conclusion of a pause in work for the national Holocaust Remembrance Day, a few minutes before.)

 - By opening one instance of these multiple queries, the nature of the call was evident, showing that it was using a specific SQL Server feature – Change Tracking.